 The world-renowned Verti-Drain aerator was invented by Redexim more than 40 years ago.
 It has changed the method of soil aeration across the world, becoming the ‘must use’ for turf managers in their battle to aid turf growth in challenging environments.

 Uses discs or knives to make aeration slits into the soil in a continuous line, creating drainage channels and allow air into the turf surfaces.
 The powered blades of the Verti-Quake de-compact the soil laterally thus create space for air and water within the soil profile and encouraging root growth.
 This fast and effective method of aeration has found favour on many surface types.

-The process of core aeration uses a hollow or coring tine to remove soil and thatch from the surface, the extracted material can be redistributed across the turf surface with a Speed-Brush or Top-Brush; alternatively the cores can be removed from the surface with the Core-Collector.
-The holes can also be back-filled with sand by a Topdresser as part of a soil exchange program and to retain surface drainage channels.
+The process of core aeration uses a hollow or coring tine to remove soil and thatch from the surface, the extracted material can be redistributed across the turf surface with a Speed-Brush or Top-Brush; The holes can also be back-filled with sand by a Topdresser as part of a soil exchange program and to retain surface drainage channels.

 Spike or slit aeration is a passive process to create air and drainage channels in the top of the soil structure.
 The blades on the slitter enter the ground to create a void before being extracted cleanly leaving little surface disruption, this method of aeration is fast and adaptable to different soil and climate types.
 The Redexim range of slitters has multiple blade options to suit a range of requirements.

 Charterhouse Turf Machinery Limited, trading as Redexim, is a wholly owned subsidiary of Redexim bv.
 Registered in England and Wales, Reg No: 01443734 VAT No: 615 4774 32